CONNECT THE WORLD. WITH YOUR AVIATION MANAGEMENT STUDIES.

 Good news: IU deliberately does not have a numerus clausus (NC).
 You won’t have to go through a strenuous selection process or have waiting semesters credited to you, because none of our degree programmes have an NC.
 We prefer to talk to you personally and find out together where your talents and strengths lie and, above all, what goals you want to pursue with your studies.

-You can study Aviation Management at the following locations: Berlin, Bad Honnef (from October 2022).
-And of course, at our Virtual Campus, which allows you to study anywhere in Germany.
+You can study Aviation Management at the Virtual Campus, which makes it possible to study anywhere in Germany and in a completely flexible way.

 Yes, this is possible at IU.
 In addition to the entrance qualification in the form of an Abitur or Fachabitur, interested students without an Abitur also have the opportunity to enter our Bachelor's programme.
 You can study Aviation Management without an Abitur or a high school diploma if you have a master craftsman's certificate, have completed a further education course (such as an IHK Fachwirt) or have at least two years of vocational training and at least three years of subsequent work experience.